Art in the Time of COVID-19

 Live Streamed in the Time of COVID-19

-There will be a plethora of activities on offer from performances of classical piano, singer-songwriter sets and jazz to workshops around photography, music lessons, screen writing, etching and tours of artist’s studios.
+The live-steamed events included performances of classical piano, singer-songwriter sets, jazz, photography workshops, music lessons, screen writing, etching and tours of artist’s studios.